ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 *Table of specials characters reserved for a pattern*

-Whatever type of pattern used, the repeat count
+Whatever type of pattern is used, the repeat count sets the number of terminals to be defined.

 Numeric only Pattern
 """"""""""""""""""""

-A numeric pattern is always represented by the righ most contiguous suite of numbers, whatever their value.
-For example, in the following definitions, the numeric pattern are represented by the **boldface** part of the names.
+A numeric pattern is always represented by the rightmost contiguous sequence of numbers, whatever their value.
+For example, in the following definitions, the numeric patterns are represented by the **boldface** part of the names.

 ::

     LOG1P**000**, or LOG**100**P, or LOG00A**77**

 .. note::
-    If a name has more than one portion of a numeric pattern, only the one to the right of the name is considered to be incrementable.
+    If a name has more than one numeric pattern, only the one to the right of the name is considered to be incrementable.
 For example, in the LOG00A**77** definition, only the part at the right of the character “A” is considered to be the pattern.

 To illustrate the repeat count effect, consider the following logical pool definitions (*See TLG1POOL member in yourqual.VIRTnnn.DOCUMENT.SAMPLIB.SOURCES*):